 No other solution can provide this fine-grained control, all while offering an alternative to cumbersome centralized VPNs.
 Now, with Banyan Zero Trust Remote Access you can achieve direct, secure, least-privileged access to your resources.

 Banyan Security’s remote access solution is comprised of three core components that together deliver a complete Zero Trust Network Access (ZTNA) solution.
 First, we offer Trust Scoring capability for quantification of user and device trust and related contextual factors.
-Next, we provide continuous authorization of access via our Cloud Command Center which is powered by our machine learning engine.
+Next, we provide continuous authorization of access via our Cloud Command Center.
 And finally we offer real-time access enforcement based on the principle of least privilege.

 - Orders of magnitude attack surface reduction by delivering least privilege access based on quantified trust and continuous authorization